OpenDSA/OpenDSA/RST/source/Development/AnalProgram.rst

 time of a complete program, because  maintaining the values in sorted order requires to greater cost when inserting new elements into the array.
-This is an example of a tradeoff\index{tradeoff} between the advantage of binary search during search and the disadvantage related to maintaining a sorted array.
+This is an example of a tradeoff between the advantage of binary search during search and the disadvantage related to maintaining a sorted array.
 Only in the context of the complete problem to be solved can we know